jeffqchen/10DIN2VGA/README.md

 Due to the position of the port, the strain from the video cable will stress the connector and reduce the life of the port.

-The design of this dongle elimiates all the aformentioned problems.
+The design of this dongle eliminates all the aforementioned problems.

 <img src="./Pics/design_01_front.jpg" width=300px><img src="./Pics/design_02_top.jpg" width=300px>